Swissmetro: Swissmetro-NG

 In 2017, Konrad Graber, Swiss senator of the Canton of Lucerne brought the SwissMetro-NG project to the attention of Parliament.
 It was positively received and decisions in its favour are being made.
 It is now becoming increasingly likely that SwissMetro-NG will be realized.

 Because of its high performance and capacity, the system can draw traffic away from short-haul aviation and intercity highways and thus reduce CO_{2} emissions whilst simultaneously improving the transportation services.
-The travel time between the major Swiss Cities, e.g. Geneva to Bern or Bern to Zurich, will be reduced to 12 minutes.
+The travel time between the major Swiss cities, e.g. Geneva to Bern or Bern to Zürich, will be reduced to 12 minutes.
 In comparison, it still requires over 3 hours to traverse Switzerland today, independent of the mode of transportation and despite the small size of the country.

 By exporting the system and the components, Switzerland will be able to help reduce CO_{2} emissions of intercity and transcontinental transportation on a global scale.